Shelby ClineThey/ThemRiver Programs Senior Associate

 Shelby Cline

-Originally from Marietta, Georgia, Shelby Cline (they/them) now lives and works in Denver, Colorado, on Arapaho, Ute, and Cheyenne lands.
+Originally from Georgia, Shelby Cline (they/them) now lives and works in Colorado, on Arapaho, Ute, and Cheyenne lands.

-Shelby joined River Network in 2023 as the Drinking Water Program Associate, supporting the team on topics related to drinking water affordability, quality, infrastructure, and funding.
-They are a standing member of River Network’s Policy Team, working to identify key advocacy topics related to the Drinking Water program area and other crossover opportunities.
+Shelby originally joined River Network in 2023 as the Drinking Water Program and later returned to the organization in 2026 as the River Programs Senior Associate.
+Shelby supports the Healthy Rivers and Drinking Water teams on topics related to water infrastructure, conservation, affordability, capacity building, and more.
+They are a member of River Network’s Policy Team, working to advance the network’s advocacy initiatives.

 Shelby has a keen interest in facilitating engaging meetings for the network and building out River Network’s growing catalog of online learning series.
-Shelby attended Davidson College in North Carolina and received a B.A. in Environmental Studies, and since then, has completed the Member Advocacy Program with Carolina Farm Stewardship Association along with several other trainings related to advocacy and communications work.
-Previously, they collaborated with state and local nonprofit organizations to lead grassroots organizing efforts for safe drinking water, farmworker’s rights, and food system sustainability.
-Outside of work, Shelby can be found wandering waterside trails and discovering new restaurants to try.
+Shelby attended Davidson College in North Carolina and received a B.A. in Environmental Studies.
+Since then, Shelby began their M.A. in Learning Design & Technology with the University of Colorado – Denver.
+Previous to working at River Network, they collaborated with state and local nonprofit organizations to lead grassroots organizing efforts for safe drinking water, farmworker’s rights, and food system sustainability.
+Outside of work, Shelby can be found wandering waterside trailsdiscovering new restaurants to try, and spending time with loved ones.

 Which River Network value most speaks to you?